GridFormer: Residual Dense Transformer with Grid Structure for Image Restoration in Adverse Weather Conditions: Method

 \subsection{Residual Dense Transformer Block}

 Previous works~\cite{huang2017densely,zhang2018residual,liu2019griddehazenet,zhang2021deep,zheng2022t} have shown that using dense connections has many advantages, mitigating the vanishing gradient problem, encouraging feature reuse and enhancing information propagation.
 Accordingly, we propose to design the transformer with dense connections to build the basic GridFormer layers.
 Specifically, we propose residual dense transformer blocks (RDTB) to compose GridFormer using different settings.
 As illustrated in Fig.~\ref{fig:rdtb}, RDTB contains densely connected transformer layers, local feature fusion, and local residual learning.
-For dense connection, we adopt three residual dense transformer layers (RDTL), where the growth rate is set to $16$.
-For each RDTL in RDTB, the features of all preceding layers are concatenated as input, and its own features are used as inputs to all subsequent layers.
+When implementing the dense connection, we mainly incorporate three layers of residual dense transformer layers (RDTL), with the growth rate set at 16.
+This implies that each individual RDTL generates 16 new feature maps.
+These newly generated feature maps are subsequently concatenated with the feature maps received from the preceding layer.
 Within each RDTL, we use several compact-enhanced transformer layers (CETL) with a ReLU~\cite{glorot2011deep} activation function to extract features, and adopt a $1\times1$ convolution to ensure the same number of channels for input and output features.
 For local feature fusion and local residual learning, we introduce a $1\times1$ convolution and a local skip connection in RDTB to control the final output.

 The direct application of transformers~\cite{vaswani2017attention,dosovitskiyimage} to our grid network will lead to high computational overhead, we thus develop a cost-effective compact-enhanced attention, with the stages of sampler and compact self-attention for improving the efficiency, as well as a local enhancement stage for enhancing the local information in the transformer.
 Fig.~\ref{fig:cetl} illustrates the detailed structure of the proposed compact-enhanced attention.